City Supermarket, Inc.

 CSI Malls (City Supermarket, Inc.) is a retailer under the CSI Group of Companies based in Dagupan, Pangasinan, Philippines.
 It is the largest retailer in Northern Luzon.

-From Pangasinan, La Union, Ilocos Sur, and Zambales, CSI has been operating for the past decade and provides the best service and value for money to its customers.
+From Pangasinan, La Union, Ilocos Sur, and Zambales, CSI has been operating for the past decade and provides services to customers.
 Adding support to its operations is the largest cable network operator in the region: USATV beaming to thousands of households and providing local news and public announcements as well as coverage of activities in and around Pangasinan.
 CSI is a major contributor to the economic growth of Region 1.

 CSI includes 3 shopping malls and 22 retails.